Reginald Custance

 Admiral Sir Reginald Neville Custance, GCB, KCMG, CVO (20 September 1847 – 30 August 1935) was a Royal Navy officer.
 He was the eldest son of General William Neville Custance CB.

 Naval career

 Custance joined the Royal Navy in 1860.
 Promoted to captain on 31 December 1885, he was given command of the cruiser HMS Phaeton in January 1890, of the battleship HMS Barfleur in February 1895 and of the cruiser HMS Blenheim in September 1898.
+He went on to be Director of Naval Intelligence in March 1899.
+During his first year as Director, he was promoted to flag rank as a rear-admiral on 1 August 1899.
+Custance was Prince Louis of Battenberg's superior in the Naval Intelligence Department and tried to prevent Battenberg's promotion to succeed him.

-He went on to be Director of Naval Intelligence in March 1899, serving until November 1902, when he was asked to take the position of Second-in-Command of the Mediterranean Fleet, after the sudden death of Rear-Admiral Burges Watson.
-During his first year as Director, he had been promoted to flag rank as a rear-admiral on 1 August 1899, and he was promoted to vice-admiral on 20 October 1904.
+In November 1902 Custance was asked to take the position of Second-in-Command of the Mediterranean Fleet, after the sudden death of Rear-Admiral Burges Watson.
+He flew his flag on the battleship HMS Venerable, on her first commission.
+He was promoted to vice-admiral on 20 October 1904.
 He was appointed Second-in-Command of the Channel Fleet in February 1907.